 - Students shall not engage in any sexual relationship with any of their patient/clients or clinical staff members.
-Student relationships with patients or clinical staff shall remain professional at all times. - Be advised that patients have the right to refuse treatment, as well as the right to safety, dignity, and privacy. - Students must wear their IC student name tag or facility supplied badge at all times - Work attire should be in accordance with site policy. - No artificial fragrances. - No artificial fingernails; fingernails should be trimmed 1⁄2 inch past the fingertip; appear clean; no polish. - Students should cover tattoos, remove body piercings or other body adornments during clinical practice. - Keep jewelry at a minimum; no long necklaces or dangle earrings. - Tie hair back so as not to touch the patient; clean, washed, neatly worn. - Use cell phones in accordance with facility policy; when in doubt ask your CI and SCCE. - Do not chew gum. - Arrive at least 10 minutes early at the start of the day.
+Student relationships with patients or clinical staff shall remain professional at all times. - Be advised that patients have the right to refuse treatment, as well as the right to safety, dignity, and privacy. - Students must wear their IC student name tag or facility supplied badge at all times. - Work attire should be in accordance with site policy. - No artificial fragrances. - No artificial fingernails; fingernails should be trimmed 1/4 inch past the fingertip. - Keep jewelry at a minimum; no long necklaces or dangle earrings. - Use cell phones in accordance with facility policy; when in doubt ask your CI and SCCE. - Do not chew gum. - Arrive at least 10 minutes early at the start of the day.